dario-loi/minerva-marp-theme/README.md

 An **unofficial** Marp theme inspired by the visual identity of **Sapienza University of Rome**.

+> [!WARNING]
-> Disclaimer: This is **not** an official Sapienza release.
+> This is **not** an official Sapienza release.
 Use responsibly and follow institutional branding guidelines where required.

 ## Looks & Visual Comparison